Tuxedo Computers

-The Tuxedo Computers GmbH (stylised as TUXEDO Computers) is a computer manufacturer based in Augsburg, Germany.
-The company specializes in desktop computers and notebooks with a pre-installed Linux operating system.
+Tuxedo Computers GmbH (stylised as TUXEDO Computers) is a computer manufacturer based in Augsburg, Germany.
+The company specializes in desktop computers and laptops with a pre-installed Linux operating system.
 The devices are manufactured in Leipzig, Germany.
 Tuxedo Computers equips its devices with Tuxedo OS, its own Linux distribution based on Ubuntu, or installs a selection of distributions as well as Microsoft Windows as an operating system in parallel with the Linux system or in a virtual machine.

 Corporate headquarters in Augsburg's BüroCenter Messe (2023).

 History

 Tuxedo Computers was founded on February 1, 2004, by current managing director Herbert Feiler in Bayreuth.
 In 2013, the company moved to Königsbrunn.
 In 2019 followed another move to the current headquarters in Augsburg.
 The name derives from the Linux mascot Tux, whose feathers resemble a tuxedo.
 The company emerged from an online store that specialized in the distribution of promotional items related to Linux and open-source software and software boxes with Linux distributions.

 Due to better Linux compatibility, TUXEDO Computers originally only carried desktop computers, as notebooks often required special adaptations.
 In the meantime, notebooks and small form factor desktop computers complement the range.
 The names of the devices borrow from stars and planets, space travel, and science and technology.